HMS Antelope (F170)

-HMS Antelope was a Type 21 frigate of the Royal Navy that participated in the Falklands War and was sunk by Argentine aircraft.
+HMS Antelope was a Type 21 frigate of the Royal Navy that saw service in the Falklands War and was sunk by Argentinian aircraft.

 Construction and commissioning

 Her keel was laid down 23 March 1971 by Vosper Thornycroft in Woolston, Southampton, England.

 Initial budget costs for this class were £3.5 million, with final costs exceeding £14 million.
 She was commissioned on 17 July 1975, and was the only unit of the class never to be fitted with Exocet launchers.

 In 1977, she attended the fleet review for the Silver Jubilee of Elizabeth II.
 At this time, she was part of the 7th Frigate Squadron.

 Falklands War

 Bombing

 Antelope took part in the Falklands War, arriving in the area of operations on 21 May 1982.
-Two days later, while on air defence duty at the entrance to San Carlos Water, protecting the beachhead established two days before, she came under attack by four Argentine A-4B Skyhawks of Grupo 5.
+Two days later, while on air defence duty at the entrance to San Carlos Water, protecting the beachhead established two days before, she came under attack by four Argentinian A-4B Skyhawks of Grupo 5.
 The first pair attacked from astern, with the flight leader breaking off his attack after one of Antelopes Seacat missiles exploded under the port wing of his aircraft.

 The pilot, Captain Pablo Carballo, managed to nurse his aircraft back to Rio Gallegos.
 The second aircraft on this flight pressed home his bomb run and put a 1,000-pound bomb in Antelopes starboard side, killing one crewman, Steward Mark R. Stephens.
-The bomb did not explode and the Argentine aircraft was damaged by small arms fire.
+The bomb did not explode and the Argentinian aircraft was damaged by small arms fire.
 The second pair of Skyhawks attacked minutes later from the starboard quarter.
-During this attack, one of the Argentine jets, piloted by First Lieutenant Luciano Guadagnini, was hit by the ship's Oerlikon 20 mm cannon before colliding with Antelopes main mast and disintegrating.
-Guadagnini had released the bombs before being brought down, and one bomb penetrated Antelopes hull amidships, but like the first bomb hitting the ship failed to explode.
+During this attack, one of the Argentinian jets, piloted by First Lieutenant Luciano Guadagnini, was hit by the ship's Oerlikon 20 mm cannon before colliding with Antelopes main mast and disintegrating.
+Guadagnini had released the bombs before being brought down, and one bomb penetrated Antelopes hull amidships.
+However, like the first bomb that hit the ship, it failed to explode.

 Antelope fired a Seacat at what she believed to be a fifth attacker, but this was Captain Carballo, trying to establish if his aircraft was fit to fly.
 The missile missed, but passed less than 10 m from Carballo's cockpit.